Appointments and Prescriptions

-SharpCare offices remain open.
-However, many doctors have eliminated after-hours visits and Saturday visits.
+SharpCare offices are open.
+However, some doctors have eliminated after-hours visits and Saturday visits until further notice.
 Please call your doctor's office if you have any questions about modified hours

 Sharp Community Medical Group patients

-Most Sharp Community doctors' offices remain open with modified hours.
+Most Sharp Community doctors' offices are open with modified hours until further notice.
 Please contact your doctor's office before coming to your appointment to find out if there are any restrictions in place.

 Can I refill my current prescription medications?